semrush/intergalactic/website/docs/components/tab-line/tab-line-code.md

 ## Automatic tab activation

 By default, tabs are switched automatically when selected.
-You can also place the `<TabLine.Item />` within other components.

 ::: sandbox